-The power sector is one of the most significant users of water in the UK.
-Whether used consumptively or not, the resource is vital for the sector to be able to generate electricity.
-Energy UK members in the Joint Environmental Programme (JEP) have produced a report on water use at thermal power plants, which sets out the current status of UK power plant water use as well as future scenarios and their potential implications for the water requirements of the power sector and other societal water demands.
+Energy UK members in the Joint Environmental Programme (JEP) have produced two reports on water use at thermal power plants.
+The first sets out the current status of UK power plant water use as well as future scenarios and their potential implications for the water requirements of the power sector and other societal water demands.
 You can read the full report here.
 The second outlines how the future development of water requirements by the power sector can only be assessed with a very substantial uncertainty; uncertainty which increases with time and which results from the variability of the water gross use and consumption rates associated with different cooling technologies.
 This report can be read here.

 According to the Environment Agency, overall water use (mains water plus direct abstraction) by the combustion sector decreased by 20%, from almost 2 billion m3 in 2014 to 1.6 billion m3 in 2015.
 This is mainly due to the closure of large ‘once through cooling’ power stations under the Large Combustion Plant Directive.